birnstiel/dsharp_opac/README.md

 default opacity tables used in the Disk Substructures at High Angular Resolution Project (DSHARP, PI: S. Andrews).

 This package was created by T. Birnstiel and C.P.
-Dullemond
+Dullemond.

 ## Credit

 If you use this package, please cite Birnstiel et al. (2018).

 If you use any optical constants, please cite the appropriate experimental papers.
+The reference will be displayed upon import of the constants and is also available as the

 ## Installation

-got into the base directory (where this README.md is) and run
+- From source: got into the base directory (where this `README.md` is) and run

         pip install .

+        pip install dsharp_opac

 Note: some of the optical constants rely on data files that will be downloaded upon first use of that particular class.

 ## Tests & Examples

-You can find some ipython notebooks under [/tests](/tests) that use some of the functionality of this package.
-The [notebooks folder](notebooks/index.ipynb) contains the IPython notebooks and data that were used to create the figures in Birnstiel et al. (2018).
+You can find some jupyter notebooks in the [notebooks folder](notebooks/index.ipynb) that demonstrate some of the functionality of this package.
+It also contains the notebooks and data that were used to create the figures in Birnstiel et al. (2018).